Click here to listen to an audio file of this blog post.

-Sprinkle powder on liver and use outdoor BBQ to fry up liver slices (to prevent smelling up house) and cut into strips, then tiny bits.
+Sprinkle powder on liver and use outdoor BBQ to fry up liver slices.
+This prevent smelling up house. and cut into strips, then tiny bits.
 Freeze in containers.
 This is very rich and should not be more than 1/6 of your dog's daily food intake.
-Some dogs get goopy eyes from eating liver.
+Most dogs will get the runs from eating too much.
+A few dogs get goopy eyes from eating cooked liver.

 Moist Meat Treats

 A bit more sloppy treat is slow cooked chicken, turkey, duck or roast.
-Buy the cheapest cuts and cook until meat fall off from bones.
-Separate bones from meat and freeze meat bits in containers, using wax paper or plastic to make layers that container enough or one training session.
+Buy the cheapest cuts and cook until meat falls off from bones.
+Separate bones from meat and freeze meat bits in containers, using wax paper or plastic to make layers that container enough for one training session.
 Freeze.
 Thaw or microwave before using.

 Beef/chicken/turkey Patty treats

 1-2 cup quick oatmeal (add more or less depending on consistency-more for higher fat meat)

 Mix all ingredients into a giant patty (or several smaller ones) and flatten to very thin.
 Cook on a no stick fry pan until cooked.
 Flip and cook all the way through.

 Cool and cut into strips, then tiny squares and freeze on cookie sheet.
 Then scoop bits into containers for freezing.
 This does have a somewhat crumbly texture so best used at home.
 This recipe is more work (and more expensive) than the chicken patty treats above)